To Hell with It: Background and release

 In early 2021, PinkPantheress started recording one song a day, taking an hour a day after coming home from university to write and record 20-second loops, which she posted as short-form videos on the social media platform TikTok to reach a wider audience.
 In January 2021, one of these loops, a 12-second snippet of her song "Pain", was posted to TikTok with the caption, "Day 11 of posting a song every day bc [sic] i have nothing else to do," and it quickly gained attention on the platform.
 Soon after, she posted snippets of her songs "Last Valentines" and her breakout single "Break It Off", the latter of which went viral on TikTok, and she was subsequently signed to Parlophone Records and Elektra Records.

 PinkPantheress released the single "Passion" in July 2021, followed by "Just for Me" in August 2021.
 "Just for Me" went viral on TikTok and was used in over two million videos on the platform.
 PinkPantheress announced the release of the mixtape and revealed its title on 1 October 2021.
 "I Must Apologise" was released as the mixtape's fifth single on 6 October.

 After FaceTiming her friends to ask what she should title the mixtape, PinkPantheress chose To Hell with It per one friend's suggestion, which she also stated was a representation of her saying, "To hell with it," and releasing the full versions of songs that had previously only been released as snippets.
 She chose not to release To Hell with It as a studio album due to feeling that it was not "developed enough".
 Its cover, photographed by Brent McKeever, depicts PinkPantheress standing in front of a mansion at night with lightning striking behind it.

+In addition to digital platforms, To Hell with It was released physically on CD and as a limited edition vinyl record for Record Store Day 2022.